nerdvegas/vfxgal/README.md

 --------
 This is the houdini binding for vfxgal.
 Various geometric functions are implemented as SOP nodes.
 Only Houdini 11 is supported at the moment - because of hou12's geo API changes, new bindings have to be written for it.

+Copyright 2012, Allan Johns

+vfxgal is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+vfxgal is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with vfxgal.
+If not, see <http://www.gnu.org/licenses/>.